 Fortunately, you don't have to resort to pen and paper to figure out where your money is going.
 Today's convenient technology gives you the tools to paint a detailed picture of your spending habits in minutes.
-Download a financial app like Mint and you can examine your spending with handy visuals like pie charts and bar graphs that drive the details home.
+Download a financial app like Mint, or other personal finance software, and you can examine your spending with handy visuals like pie charts and bar graphs that drive the details home.
 Your bank and credit card companies may offer tracking services, as well.

 Keep meticulous track of your spending for two or three months and use this information to thoroughly evaluate your habits.
 A single week won't offer a clear picture because many people spend in waves rather than at a steady pace every day.
 Always turn to the bigger picture for accurate averages.